3L Roadmap

 • If you are applying for government honors programs, do so by the deadlines.
 (With deadlines beginning in the middle of the summer and continuing through the fall.)

 • If you plan on taking the Multistate Professional Responsibility Examination (MPRE) in November, register by the September deadline.
+If you have accommodations, your deadline may be earlier, check the MPRE website.

 • Continue to meet with your career advisers in the PI/PS Office, OPSC, and OJC to navigate postgraduate job and fellowship applications and offers.